fortune-max/notes/README.md

 Returns the note with the given ID.

+#### POST
+Inserts a note with the given ID using the JSON data in the request body.

 #### PUT

 Updates the note with the given ID using the JSON data in the request body.

+#### PATCH

+Appends the note with the given ID using the JSON data in the request body.

 #### DELETE